 Southwest Honey Co. was founded by Alex Cornwell & Megan Ryan as an initiative to protect and conserve the bee population in Fort Wayne, Indiana.
 On a global level the bee population is declining; which if left unaddressed, will drastically change the world as we know it because of all the pollinating the honey bees do for our food and food for our animals.
 We exist to promote true conservation, education of the outdoors and the restoration of wildlife.
 From our hives we harvest local honey that is sold in support of our apiaries and mission to help the honey bee population.

-Our beekeeping practices are “bee-safe,” research based and hives are kept naturally without chemicals or unnatural treatments.
+Our beekeeping practices are “bee-safe,” research based and hives are kept with sustainable techniques.
 We have partnered with local conservation “minded” organizations to study, report and address the issues surrounding the honey bee.
 This includes a number of organizations on a local, state and national levels.

 In 2016, Southwest Honey Co. received a grant from the USDA’s North Central Region- Sustainable Agriculture Research & Education (NCR-SARE) to study the “Symbiotic relationship between farmers, ranchers and honeybees through consumer education.”
 The study will evaluate the direct impact and correlation between education through activity-based educational experiences and the choices consumers make to participate in active conservation of the natural environment in the community and at home.

 Our organization is made up of volunteers and partners who want to help the honey bee population.
 We are proud to announce our operation has been brought to life through sponsorships and partnerships with Betterbee, Wheeler’s Bees (Ossian, IN), ACRES Land Trust, organic farms and other local, regional and national conservation, honey and/or beekeeping organizations.
 We are members of the American Beekeeping Federation, Beekeepers of Indiana Association and Northeastern Indiana Beekeepers Association. > Click here to view biographies of our staff and volunteers.

 Want To Help?
 Name A Bee!